GFTom/hello-world/readme.txt

 Hello!
 This a practice text file to learn git.
+Some new word is added, it makes changes new line new line